Wow! What had happened to me? I cannot believe I have overcome the most dreaded illness yet known to man.

 Back to the virus.
 I had heard about the illness caused by the coronavirus (COVID-19) but barely paid attention to the media as I felt it was yet another propaganda.
 The mortality figures being reported were very scary and it did seem like the world was going to be wiped out.
-There was a feeling of fear and helplessness which enveloped my family and I. All I wanted being for my wife and kids to be safe while I worked the sufficient hours required to enable the provision of our basic needs and then return home where we would worship God (the author and finisher of our faith), spend time in His presence and engage in our usual daily fun activities.
-I am not overtly religious though I am born again, the pandemic however and the anxiety that came with it had compelled me to resort to religion to cope with my deep-seated fears.
+There was a feeling of fear and helplessness that enveloped my family and I. All I wanted being for my wife and kids to be safe while I worked the sufficient hours required to enable the provision of our basic needs and then return home where we would worship God (the author and finisher of our faith), spend time in His presence and engage in our usual daily fun activities.
+I am not overtly religious, though I am born again, the pandemic however and the anxiety that came with it had compelled me to resort to religion to cope with my deep-seated fears.

 At work, the usual practice is to park your vehicle, hand over your keys at the reception, then get a fob with which you gain access into the building and the wards.
 We had a new hand washing station installed at the reception to enable staff, patients, and visitors to wash their hands before coming in and before leaving the building.
 In addition to this, we had alcohol gel units affixed to the walls of every corridor in the building.
 I had once thought to myself, if the security team manning the cameras were to monitor the frequency of use of these sanitizers, they would be nominating me as the most hygienic clinician in the hospital.
 After every encounter, conversation, meeting, cough, sneeze, exchanging pleasantries, sharing items, etc, I was off to the nearest corridor to squeeze the bottles installed till the gel spilled over from my hands.
 Such were the fears I harbored about the virus.
 I went as far as washing my face with soap after being close to anyone.
 It did become almost an obsessive compulsion as I struggled to cope with the intrusive and scary nature of the thoughts of contracting the virus and the potential complications.
 Please understand that at this time, the hospitals had not implemented the use of the PPEs (personal protective equipment).
 There were no masks (of course it’s a mental health hospital, not a surgical theatre), the gloves were limited so also were the aprons.
 There were no gowns either.
 I had raised my concerns with the lead clinician and advised for the adequate gears to be provided especially to the frontline medical team, who are in regular contact with patients, to protect us and also the patients we were there to care for.